 – Growing confusion

-General recommendation for concussion recovery include a period of rest, followed by gradual return to activity under the supervision of a trained medical professional, such as the ones at BacknMotion.
+General recommendations for concussion recovery include a period of rest, followed by a gradual return to activity under the supervision of a trained medical professional, such as the ones at BacknMotion.

 Caring for a concussion can involve a variety of treatments and a team of health professionals, depending on the symptoms and how a person’s condition improves.